Astramentis/TerminalCommands/src/README.md

 The common expectation is to translate a number into an "idea": instead of "3," you think "three musketeers," but this simply takes too long, still has fungibility, and is still tied to the number itself.

-The Major System instead ties a number to (a) consonant sound and allowing those consonants to be used with vowels and semi-vowels to construct words, phrases, or familiar sounds that can be encoded and decoded quickly and consistently.
+The Major System instead ties a number to consonant sounds and allowing those consonants to be used with vowels and semi-vowels to construct words, phrases, or familiar sounds that can be encoded and decoded quickly and consistently.

 | Digit |     Sound      |     Examples      |
 | :---: | :------------: | :---------------: |